Quantum Phases and Correlations Drive the Dynamics of Macroscopic Quantum Tunneling Escape in Quantum Simulators: Introduction

 This Article is outlined as follows.
 In Section~\ref{sec:Methods}, we show how the quantum phases of the BHH, although slightly modified by the presence of the barrier, remain intact.
 In Section~\ref{sec:Dynamics}, we present the results of our matrix-product-state simulations~\cite{jaschke2018open} on macroscopic quantum tunneling escape of a meta-stable state into free space, calculating single-body observables like the number of atoms remaining in the trap, where we find distinct patterns of wave-like and atom-like tunneling for the superfluid and Mott-insulator interaction regimes, respectively.
-In Sec~\ref{sec:beyond} we go beyond such traditional measures derived from the single-particle quantum tunneling picture, demonstrating that number fluctuations and von Neumann quantum entropy both show significant differences in the two quantum phases, and introducing a new quantity to characterize macroscopic quantum tunneling, the \emph{fluctuation rate}.
-Finally, in Sec.~\ref{sec:correlations} we show how extremely different the tunneling dynamics of correlations is in each case, highlighting that it is positive and negative correlations that ultimately explain the difference in tunneling outcomes.
+In Sec~\ref{sec:beyond} we go beyond such traditional measures derived from the single-particle quantum tunneling picture, demonstrating that number fluctuations and von Neumann quantum entropy both show significant differences in the two quantum phases, and introduce the quantum fluctuation rate.
+Finally, in Sec.~\ref{sec:correlations} we show how extremely different the tunneling dynamics of off-diagonal quantum correlations is in each case, highlighting that it is positive and negative quantum correlations that ultimately explain the difference in tunneling outcomes.
 Our findings and conclusions are summarized in Section~\ref{sec:Conclusions}.